Published: January 11, 2021 | Last Updated: November 13, 2025

-Even if you’re looking to sell an idea, it can be difficult to illustrate to others the concept you believe in.
-This is where having a creative deck comes in hand.
+Getting funding for your projects and collaborators can be extremely difficult.
+Even if you’re looking to sell an idea, it can be difficult to illustrate the concept you believe to others.
+This is where having a creative deck comes in handy.

+Creative decks are used for various media ideas, from movies to television and podcasts.
 If you have a meeting with a producer, actors, or any potential collaborators, this is a great way to show how serious you are about your idea and get them excited.

-Oftentimes, creative decks are shared outside of in-person meetings.
+Often, creative decks are shared outside of in-person meetings.

 They can serve a similar function to film treatments (you can read how to write film treatments here) as a first look to interest people and, due to their visual nature, often are more effective at catching attention.